ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mysql.md

 You should probably substitute your name for elmerfudd and a better password for mypasswd!

 ```
-Singularity> mysql -e "GRANT ALL PRIVILEGES ON *.* TO 'elmerfudd'@'%' IDENTIFIED BY 'mypasswd' WITH GRANT OPTION"
+mysql -e "GRANT ALL PRIVILEGES ON *.* TO 'elmerfudd'@'%' IDENTIFIED BY 'mypasswd' WITH GRANT OPTION"
-Singularity> mysql -e "FLUSH PRIVILEGES"
+mysql -e "FLUSH PRIVILEGES"
 ```

 Type exit to leave the container.
 From that compute node, but outside the container, try connecting with: